AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

   <div class="wide-diagram__viewport" tabindex="0" role="group" aria-label="Scrollable diagram">
   <img src="{{ '/imgs/max-single-vs-multi-relaxation.svg' | relative_url }}" width="900" style="display: block; margin: 0 auto;" alt="The max of two inputs is encoded by a ReLU network.
 A single-neuron Triangle constraint permits a relaxed output of 1.5 at input 1,1.
 A joint constraint between the ReLU output and the second input removes that impossible value and proves the exact upper bound 1.">
   </div>
-  <figcaption>The ReLU envelope is locally tight.
-The joint relationship supplies the missing proof.</figcaption>
 </figure>

 The [expressiveness analysis of multi-neuron convex